Nanjing: Environmental issues

-Air pollution in 2013

-A dense wave of smog began in the central and east parts of China on 2 December 2013 across a distance of around 1200 km, including Tianjin, Hebei, Shandong, Jiangsu, Anhui, Shanghai and Zhejiang.
+A dense wave of smog began in the central and east parts of China on December 2, 2013, across a distance of around 1200 km, including Tianjin, Hebei, Shandong, Jiangsu, Anhui, Shanghai and Zhejiang.
 A lack of cold air flow, combined with slow-moving air masses carrying industrial emissions, collected airborne pollutants to form a thick layer of smog over the region.
 The heavy smog heavily polluted central and southern Jiangsu Province, especially in and around Nanjing, with its AQI pollution Index at "severely polluted" for five straight days and "heavily polluted" for nine.
-On 3 December 2013, levels of PM2.5 particulate matter average over 943 micrograms per cubic meter, falling to over 338 micrograms per cubic meter on 4 December 2013.
-Between 3:00 pm, 3 December and 2:00 pm, 4 December local time, several expressways from Nanjing to other Jiangsu cities were closed, stranding dozens of passenger buses in Zhongyangmen bus station.
-From 5 to 6 December, Nanjing issued a red alert for air pollution and closed down all kindergarten through middle schools.
-Children's Hospital outpatient services increased by 33 percent; general incidence of bronchitis, pneumonia, upper respiratory tract infections significantly increased.
-The smog dissipated 12 December.
 Officials blamed the dense pollution on lack of wind, automobile exhaust emissions under low air pressure, and coal-powered district heating system in north China.
 Prevailing winds blew low-hanging air masses of factory emissions (mostly SO2) towards China's east coast.

+Soil

+There are mainly two types of soil in Nanjing: zonal soil and cultivated soil.
+The zonal soil is yellow-brown soil in the northern and central areas of Nanjing, and red soil in the southern part of the border with Anhui.
+The cultivated soil formed by human-made farming is mainly paddy soil, and there are some yellow Gang soil and vegetable garden soil.
+The distribution of soil presents a certain law with the undulation of topography and hydrological conditions, which can be divided into three categories: low mountain and hilly area, hilly area and plain area.
+According to the second national soil survey from 1980 to 1987, the soil in Nanjing is divided into 7 soil types, 13 subtypes, 30 soil genera and 66 soil species, with a total area of 416,300 hectares.